raspberrypilearning/push-button-stop-motion/worksheet.md

 ## What next?

-- Why not share your video - try uploading it to YouTube!
+- Why not share your video?
+Try uploading it to YouTube!
-- Now you know how to wire up a button to take a picture with the camera module, what else can you use this for?
+- Now you know how to wire up a button to take a picture with the camera module, what else could you use this for?
 - Could you do something similar for a time-lapse video?
 - What could you use instead of a button?
 A motion sensor?
 - Instead of making a video, what else could you do with photos taken with the camera module?
-You could post them to Twitter!
+You could post them to Twitter, or another social media site.